 Yes we do.
 Every month we send reminders out by email to every client who's PAT is expiring in the next 8-12 weeks.
 We'll offer a date to come in to do the work, all you need to do is accept it or suggest a different date.

+How often do we need PAT testing?
 This is the hardest question to answer; answered more easily when we see the job, or after.
 PAT testing frequency causes many arguments and discussions but ultimately it comes down to this - how big the risk of the appliance getting damaged or used incorrectly, is?
 If the appliance could get easily damaged, then it will need testing more often than something that won't get much damage.
 For example, a computer on a desk in an office, probably won't get moved for a few years, so what's the chances of it developing a fault?
 Not much.
-So it won't need testing [...]
+So it won't need testing as often as a drill on a building site.
+Why most people get annual PAT testing Most people get PAT done annually because it’s preferred by insurers, accepted by Health and Safety, and usually the cheapest option.
+Under Health and Safety at Work you are responsible for ensuring electrical equipment maintains safety standards; how often you do that is worked out by a competent person doing a risk assessment.
+The Assessment needs doing on every appliance type and working environment at your site; it can be quite extensive.
+The assessment should [...]

 It's accepted that you get a year's grace on a new appliance in a normal working environment; so if you have bought something new you should be ok, but to be safe we always recommend you do get it tested before use.